Medication initiated by a GP or a Hospital Doctor may need to be continued beyond the first prescription.

 Sometimes, it will be apparent that items are appearing on the repeat prescription slip that you no longer need or you have been advised to discontinue by a doctor or nurse.
 On other occasions, the same medication is still taken but the dose has been amended.
 Please let the prescription office know if any of these apply and we will endeavour to make the necessary changes.
 Alternatively, discuss this with the doctor or nurse at your next appointment.

 Difficulties with repeat prescriptions can often arise when patients are discharged from hospital.
 Often new items are prescribed and older items discontinued.
 Some items, which are normally on the repeat prescription slip but are not required all the time, may not appear on the hospital discharge letter, causing confusion.
-Not infrequently the hospital may have failed to explain clearly what medication the patient should be taking or there may be ambiguities.
-Please be patient whilst we try to sort these problems out, but let us know if you still feel there might be sometime in need of correction.
+Occassionally the hospital may have failed to explain clearly what medication the patient should be taking or there may be ambiguities.
+Please be patient whilst we try to sort these problems out, but let us know if you still feel there might be something in need of correction.

 Ordering Repeat Prescriptions